zowe/docs-site/docs/user-guide/authenticating-with-client-certificates.md

 * The client calls the service endpoint through API ML Gateway with the client certificate.
 * The client certificate and private key are checked as a valid TLS client certificate against the trusted CAs of the Gateway.
 * The public part of the provided client certificate is checked against SAF.
 SAF subsequently returns a user ID that owns this certificate.
 Z Secure Services (ZSS)* provides this API for API ML.
+Alternatively, as of Zowe version 2.14, this API can be provided if the internal API ML mapper is enabled.
+Note that ZSS is the default API that provides this mapping between the public part of the client certificate and SAF user Id.
 * The Gateway performs the login of the mapped user and provides valid authentication to the southbound service.

 :::note